 The business side of farming is Walley-Stoll’s area of expertise.
 She consults and trains farmers on financial stability, “Whether that’s how we’re going to get through tomorrow or how we’re going to get through the next three generations of farmers in that family,” she says.

-In role that is cross-disciplinary and collaborative, Walley-Stoll relies on her team and Cornell’s resources to shape the recommendations she makes.
+In a role that is cross-disciplinary and collaborative, Walley-Stoll relies on her team and Cornell’s resources to shape the recommendations she makes.
 For example, she works with Agricultural Workforce Development Specialist.
 Richard Stup, PhD, to help with tools and guidance for farmers as they manage and implement the new Farm Laborers Fair Labor Practices Act.

 In Southwest N.Y., dairy is still king.
 The region’s 680 dairy farms produce enough milk to meet the dietary of needs of more than 2 million people.
 Working with those farms on the production side is Alycia Drwencke, Dairy Management Specialist.
 Drwencke consults on milk quality, improving overall efficiency, facility planning, calf management, and helps farmers navigate the FARM program—animal care standards that reflect the latest science-based best practices.
 She collaborates with Kathy Barrett of Cornell PRO-DAIRY on the Modern On-Farm Preparedness series, a state-wide programming effort focused on pre-planning for emergencies on dairy farms.